405th Air Expeditionary Wing: B-57B light bombers

+8th Bombardment Squadron B-57B Canberra after its return to the United States (Note: Aircraft is Martin B-57B-MA, serial 53-0928 in 1974.)

-13th Bombardment Squadron Martin B-57B-MA 53-865 1974.
-Photo taken at Forbes AFB, Kansas shortly after aircraft was returned to the United States.
+13th Bombardment Squadron B-57B Canberra after its return to the United States (Note: Aircraft is Martin B-57B-MA, serial 53-0865.
+Photo taken at Forbes Air Force Base, Kansas shortly after aircraft was returned to the United States.
 Photo (and the one above) show aircraft after being assigned to the 190th Bombardment Group, Kansas Air National Guard.
-Both had been converted to the B-57G night intruder version where they served until 1974, when they were consigned to storage at Davis Monthan AFB.
+Both had been converted to the B-57G night intruder version where they served until 1974, when they were consigned to storage at Davis Monthan AFB.)

-Martin B-57B-MA 52-1532 loaned to SVNAF 1965.
-Aircraft was later returned to 8th BS, 1967.
-Shot down with by ground fire 7 mi SSE of Ban Kate, Savannakhet Province, Laos 22 February 1969.
-Both crew KIA.

-In April 1964, the situation in Indochina led to orders for the PACAF 41st Air Division B-57B Canberra 8th and 13th Bombardment Squadrons to be reassigned from rotational nuclear "quick strike" alert in South Korea to Thirteenth Air Force at Clark AB for possible tactical bombardment missions against communist aggressor forces in South Vietnam.
+In April 1964, the situation in Indochina led to orders for the PACAF 41st Air Division Martin B-57B Canberra 8th and 13th Bombardment Squadrons to be reassigned from rotational nuclear "quick strike" alert in South Korea to Thirteenth Air Force at Clark for possible tactical bombardment missions against communist aggressor forces in South Vietnam.
 On 9 April 1965, the first Canberras of the 13th Bomb Squadron began arriving at Clark; the 8th began arriving on 17 April.
 By the end of the month all 47 of the former 3d Bomb Wing's aircraft arrived in the Philippines.
-The squadrons were formally assigned to Headquarters 13th Air Force, however they were attached to the 405th Wing for administrative and logistical support.
+The squadrons were assigned to Thirteenthth Air Force, however they were attached to the 405th Wing for administrative and logistical support.

 During the summer of 1964, a war of nerves was taking place between the United States, North and South Vietnam.
 United States ground forces were present in South Vietnam, officially in an advisory role to the Army of the Republic of Vietnam (ARVN) at the invitation of the South Vietnamese government.
 United States forces could not attack communist forces unless provoked by aggressive action of the communist Viet Cong, or in some cases, by North Vietnamese Army (NVA) ground units in the South.